AdamShelley/react-onboarder-tool/README.md

 - A guide modal, that steps the users through the onboarding process
 - A highlighting Wrapper that will highlight the element of your website at the correct step.

+You can see a live demo of the tool here: [react-onboarder-tool demonstration](https://onboarder-demonstration.web.app/)

 ## Installation